 Seasons, Crowds, and Entrance Fees (100 Kuna are 13,50 € on August 18)

 - Low Season from November to March, but usually there isn’t any boat service offered from Nov. to Feb.
 Therefore, you can't visit Visovac Island by boat.
 Swimming in the winter is not allowed, although some people do it.
 Enjoy the tranquillity of the park.
 The entrance tickets are pretty cheap.
 Adults 30 Kuna, Children 20 Kuna.

 - Shoulder Season from April until June plus September and October.
 These months are still busy, but the waterfalls are not overrun.
 It's the best time if you want to swim without crowds.
 Swimming is allowed until the end of September.
 The autumn foliage is a highlight in October.
 Tickets adults 110 Kn, Children 80 Kn

 - Peak Season in July and August.
 It’s the busiest time of the year.
 Up to 10.000 visitors each day.
-If possible avoid these two months for your visit.
+If possible, avoid these two months for your visit.
 Tickets adults 200 Kn, Children 120 Kn.
-The price is reduced after 4 pm.
-The advantage it’s less busy in the National Park and at Skradinski Buk; the most famous waterfalls.
+The price is reduced by 4 pm.
+The advantage it’s less busy in the National Park and at Skradinski Buk, the most famous waterfalls.
 Anyhow plan an hour just for the boat ride.
 Too many people are queuing.
 Come here early or late, but the majestic natural wonder is too beautiful to spend here 2 hours only.

 Good to know